Supporting Partners

 RASAC drop in

-Perth RASAC (Rape & Sexual Assault Centre) in partnership with Student Services will be offering a weekly drop-in for staff and students to attend here at UHI Perth.
+Perth RASAC (Rape & Sexual Assault Centre) in partnership with Student Services will be offering a monthly drop-in for staff and students to attend here at UHI Perth.
 Within these drop-in sessions staff and students can find out more about what RASAC do, find out about the support available both personally and for other that you may be concerned about, as well as make referrals to their services.
-There are no appointments required and you can just drop in for a chat to the Student Support Hub between 12 – 2 pm on Tuesdays.
-These sessions will start from Tuesday 05/09/23.
+There are no appointments required and you can just drop in for a chat to room 142, 12noon - 2pm on the last Tuesday of every month (excluding Holidays).

 No Appointment required